andycmaj/TIL/README.md

 ## 2019/02/18

-### You can use multiple github accounts with multiple SSH keys in same environment (javascript)
+### You can use multiple github accounts with multiple SSH keys in same environment (git, ssh)

 > @andycunn